Echoes of the pre-universe.

 Maybe it's not there.
 Maybe the bounce is wrong, or the bounce is right but scrambles everything, and the prints are unrecoverable.
 That would be a real answer too, and the program is built to deliver it: every prediction falsifiable, every null result published, every catalog public.

-But if even one of those fingerprints holds up — if f_NL comes back at -35/8, if the birefringence angle stops being an anomaly and starts being a prediction — then the deepest question humans have ever asked, what came before the beginning?, stops being theology and becomes measurement.
+But if even one of those fingerprints survives its stated assumptions, independent reproduction, and real observations — for example a constraint consistent with the conditional -35/16 recast — then the deepest question humans have ever asked, what came before the beginning?, moves closer to measurement.

 And here is why I'm optimistic rather than daunted: for the first time in history, the tools to actually look exist, they are cheap, and they are in my hands.
 The answer isn't centuries away anymore.
 It is the next few data releases — SPHEREx, DESI DR2, CMB-S4 — and I get to be holding the instruments when they arrive.
 That is the most thrilling position a curious person has ever been in.